Student studying on rooftop

 Programs

-OUA administers the Early Warning System, the Reduced Load Program and the Academic Support Program.
+OUA administers the Early Alert System, the Reduced Load Program and the Academic Support Program.

 The Reduced Load Program reduces a student’s workload in each semester by extending the time from entrance to graduation from eight semesters to ten semesters.
 The Freshman Option permits students to reduce their workload by one technical course in each of their first two semesters.
 The courses are made up the summer following the freshman year.

-The Academic Support Program serves students who have been placed on Academic Warning or Academic Probation.
+The Academic Support Program serves students who have been placed on Academic Notice or Academic Warning.
 It is designed to guide students so they may take full advantage of available academic support services.
 Program elements include regular OUA advisor meetings throughout the semester, reduced course load options, tutoring services, academic success workshops and counseling services.

 Additional OUA Services